18F/cv_faq/_categories/cleaning-disinfecting-sanitizing.md

 ---
 banner:
-  content: 'You can set this component to ''display: true'' to show a banner at the
-    top of the page.'
+  content: How to clean and disinfect your home and use sanitizer to protect yourself from COVID-19 infection.
   display: false
   heading: This is a place to place urgent information
 layout: category
+redirect_from:
+- /disinfecting-sanitizing/
-name: disinfecting-sanitizing
+name: cleaning-disinfecting-sanitizing
 owner: CDC
 questions:
 - family-reduce-risk